18 Oct 2016

 - Research to thoroughly understand a problem space.

-– Customer journey maps to visualise an end to end experience.
-This kind of artefact is a handy communication tool and a great conversation starter within your organisation.
+- Customer journey maps to visualise an end-to-end experience.
+This kind of artifact is a handy communication tool and a great conversation starter within your organisation.

 - Workshops to understand how it can be applied within your organisation.